 While she watched, I perused the remaining vendor tents where I was fascinated with the wig making demonstration by Custom Wig Company.
 The sheer amount of patience it takes to not only hand tie lengths of real human hair onto threads, plus knot one’s own netting, and then hand stitch the linen tapes makes me think these period hair pieces belong in museums rather than on heads!
 Absolutely stunning!

 The quality of vendor workmanship at the event was impressive.
 I quickly realized The Jane Austen Dresstival must be one of the premiere shopping events in the Eastern United States!
-This was further supported by the fact that nearly all the hats at the festival were sold by noon on Saturday!
-So, if you are coming to shop the festival, do it on Friday and show it off on Saturday and Sunday!
+This was further supported by the fact that nearly all the hats at the festival were sold by mid day Saturday!
+If you are coming to shop the festival, do it on Friday and show it off on Saturday and Sunday!

 Two of my final favorite vendors were Bingley’s Tea and Valerie Skinner- a South Kentucky artist who specializes in reproducing early American Folk Art.
-I absolutely adore this style of art and this late 17th century (c.
+I absolutely adore fraktur and this late 17th century (c.
 1690) design caught my daughter’s eye.
 It looks lovely on the wall in her bedroom!

-I prepurchased two tickets to the Afternoon Tea and after waiting in line (we arrived early as noted upon arrival) were seated at a cozy little table at the center back of a large open room partitioned off from a group of indoor vendors.
+I prepurchased online two tickets to the Afternoon Tea and after waiting in line (we arrived early as noted upon entrance to the festival) were seated at a cozy little table at the center back of a large open room partitioned off from a group of indoor vendors.
 Seating went smoothly and before long, the “tea room” quickly became “a packed house.”
 We were immediately served tea, and the servers were quite attentive.
 Throughout the remainder of the service, we never had to wait for anything.

 Being fans of sturdy black teas, our favorite was Darjeeling.
 My daughter was a fan of the clotted cream and put dollops on everything and anything she could find!
 The assortment of finger foods was more than substantial and by the end of service, we both just nibbled at our desserts.
 She and I came to conclusion that as much as we loved putting on our Queen Victoria’s charity Tea back in May, attending an Afternoon tea was entirely more fun!

-Overall, the Jane Austen Dresstival in Louisville, Kentucky was really quite an enjoyable experience.
+Overall, the Jane Austen Dresstival in Louisville, Kentucky was quite lovely.
+I can see why historical costume enthusiasts rate it as one of their top “go-to” events.
 The atmosphere was light and jovial.
 People in attendance genuinely seemed to be having a good time.
 There were ladies of all ages mingling about in groups.
-There were quite a few men there too- more than I expected to see.
+There were quite a few men there too- more than I expected to see actually.
 A handful of children were also in attendance- making this a semi family friendly event.
 (Most activities are geared toward adults or older children).
-The weather was somewhat pleasant (it is JULY in the upper South after all…..) and by 3:00pm, as the heat of the day pressed upon us, we were ready to wrap up our experiences at Historic Locust Grove and bid farewell to this year’s JA Fest.
+The weather was somewhat pleasant (it is JULY in the upper South after all…..) and by 3:00pm, as the heat of the day pressed upon us, we were ready to wrap up our experiences at Historic Locust Grove and bid farewell to the JA Fest.
 Perhaps we will go back again sometime.
-And maybe bring friends!
+And maybe someday I will get to hear Cristina Barreto speak about her book.